voitalik/jv-spring-intro/README.md

           List<User> listUsers();
       }
     ```
-- Create a Main class.
-Configure ApplicationContext
+- In the Main class configure ApplicationContext and show how you are saving User into DB and

-- In the Main class show how you are saving User into DB and reading him back
+  reading him back

 - Configure DataSource